Our civil litigation lawyers fight for families of victims

 - a truck driver who struck a vehicle after falling asleep behind the wheel;

 - a pharmacist who knowingly gave the wrong medication to a customer.

 Florida only allows close family members to file a wrongful death lawsuit.
 A husband or wife can file on behalf of his or her spouse, but the executor or administrator of the estate can also file on behalf of the living spouse or any surviving children.
 The right to file passes to any adult children or parents of an unmarried adult victim who has no spouse at the time of his or her passing.
 Administrators and executives can file on the behalf of minor children.
 In some cases, the siblings of the deceased can file.
 This could occur if the deceased was not married and had no living parents.

 Despite wrongful death being a more serious type of civil case, the state still uses the same statue of limitations as other injury cases.
-Following the death of a loved one, you and your injury attorney have just two years to state your case and file.
+Following the death of a loved one, an injury attorney near you in Plantation has just two years to state your case and file.
 With cases involving serious accidents, we often recommend that our clients file an injury claim within the first few months.
-If; however, your loved one passes away after a case is filed, a Pembroke Pines or Plantation wrongful death lawyer can amend the filing to include a new claim.
+If; however, your loved one passes away after a case is filed, a Plantation wrongful death lawyer can amend the filing to include a new claim.

 As we review the facts in your wrongful death case, we’ll start with documented compensation.
 This refers to any bills or expenses that we can prove and document.
 An example includes medical bills incurred by that individual until his or her death.
 We can also seek compensation for funeral expenses, including the cost of viewing and the burial.
 Documented compensation includes wages that person lost prior to his or her death and future earnings potential lost by the family.